ligianoazzi/php-laravel-eloquent/README.md

 Functions to leave easy call some queries, similar procedures in Sql

  - Soft Deleting
-It's similar a default scope, will create a field in the table similar (deleted = yes) but will not effectively delete.
+It's similar a default scope, will create a field in the table similar (deleted_at = datetime) but will not effectively delete.